natenka/pyneng-book-en/docs/source/book/08_python_basic_examples/x_comprehensions.rst

     In [15]: [london_co[device]['IP'] for device in london_co]
     Out[15]: ['10.255.0.1', '10.255.0.2', '10.255.0.101']

-In fact, the syntax of the list generator looks like:
+In fact, syntax of list generator looks like:

 .. code:: python